Greek PM tells Turkey to end 'provocations' for dialogue to begin

-ATHENS, Sept 4 (Reuters) - Prime Minister Kyriakos Mitsotakis said on Friday Greece would start talks with Turkey to resolve conflicting claims over maritime boundaries in the Eastern Mediterranean once Turkish "provocations" ceased.
+ATHENS, Sept 4 (Reuters) - Prime Minister Kyriakos Mitsotakis said on Friday Greece would start talks with Turkey to resolve a row in the Eastern Mediterranean once Turkish "provocations" ceased.

+He spoke a day after NATO said the allies had agreed to launch technical talks to avoid any accidents in the region.

+Turkey says that deal scuttled talks with Greece under German mediation, and that it infringed on its own continental shelf in the eastern Mediterranean.

+NATO Secretary-General Jens Stoltenberg said Greece and Turkey had agreed to technical talks "to develop mechanisms for "de-confliction" at sea, and they were under way L8N2G05AL, but Mitsotakis appeared to attach conditions.

-"(Our country) can and wants to discuss the demarcation of maritimes zones in the Aegean Sea, in the eastern Mediterranean, based on international law.
-But not under threats," Mitsotakis said during a meeting with China's top diplomat Yang Jiechi who is visiting Athens.
-"Let the threats go for talks to begin.
+"(Our country) can and wants to discuss the demarcation of maritime zones in the Aegean Sea, in the eastern Mediterranean, based on international law.
+But not under threats," he said during a meeting with China's top diplomat Yang Jiechi.

 "Once the provocations end, discussions will begin," he said, adding that Greece's foreign minister would deliver a letter from him outlining Athens' case to U.N.
 Secretary General Antonio Guterres when the two meet in New York on Friday.

-Mitsotakis spoke a day after NATO Secretary-General Jens Stoltenberg said that Greece and Turkey, both members of the Western alliance, had agreed to talks to avoid accidental clashes in the Eastern Mediterranean.
-L8N2G05AL
+Turkish Foreign Minister Mevlut Cavusoglu said on Friday his Greek counterpart Nikos Dendias had rejected an offer by Josep Borrell, the European Union's top diplomat, to meet without preconditions after he had agreed to such a meeting.

-Turkey said it supported NATO's initiative and that the talks were not about solving bilateral problems but about measures so far handled by the two countries' militaries.
-It added that it expected Greece to do the same.

-Commenting on NATO's anouncement on Thursday, Greek diplomats said a condition for dialogue was that Turkey de-escalated its activity in the region.
+Turkey has said it supports NATO's initiative and that the talks were not about solving bilateral issues but about measures so far handled by the two countries' militaries.
+It said Ankara expected Greece to do the same, but Greek diplomats said Turkey needed to de-escalate its activity in the region first.

+Cavusoglu responded: "If Greece thinks meeting with us is a favour and that we have to abandon all our rights to be able to meet with them, this will not happen."

-(Reporting by Angeliki Koutantou Writing by Renee Maltezou Editing by Mark Heinrich)
+(Reporting by Angeliki Koutantou in Athens, Tuvan Gumrukcu in Ankara; Writing by Renee Maltezou; Editing by Mark Heinrich)

 ((renee.maltezou@thomsonreuters.com; +30 210 3376439; Reuters Messaging: renee.maltezou.reuters.com@reuters.net))